-Venezuela government, opposition agree to maintain talks to ease standoff
+U.S. diplomat to head to Venezuela as government, opposition agree on talks

 Maduro, who is struggling to control shortages of consumer goods and soaring prices in an unraveling socialist economy, says he is a victim of opposition conspiracies to overthrow him and of an "economic war" led by businesses with the backing of Washington.

+The United States has stepped up diplomatic efforts with Venezuela since 2014, when U.S. President Barack Obama put in motion a process of restoring relations with communist-run Cuba after more than 50 years of economic embargo.

+Shannon faces a difficult situation in Venezuela, where the two sides show few signs of agreement on a path forward and have repeatedly failed to reach consensus through bilateral talks.

-Coalition spokesman Jesus Torrealba said early Monday that dialogue cannot continue without "concrete and immediate action in the coming days with respect to the release of political prisoners."
+Jesus Torrealba, head of the opposition coalition, said early Monday that dialogue cannot continue without "concrete and immediate action in the coming days with respect to the release of political prisoners."

 Four major opposition parties have joined the talks.
 The influential Popular Will party, led by jailed former mayor Leopoldo Lopez, did not join, insisting the government had not shown enough respect for human rights.